FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-16-create-discordjs.md

 7. If prompted, enter `nodejs24.1.0` to start the latest version of Node.js (at the time of writing).

-    > You can skip this step by setting the NodeJS version in the settings page.
+    > You can skip this step by setting the Node.js version in the settings page.

 8. The server should now start your Discord bot.